Area bounds for planar convex bodies containing a fixed number of interior integral points: Area bounds for lattice polygons

 \begin{rem} Lattice polygons that are affine unimodular equivalent to integer multiples of $\Delta_2$ are often special cases in the results of this section.
 This starts already with the following lemma. \end{rem}

-\begin{lemma} Let $P\subseteq \R^2$ be a lattice polygon with lattice width direction $(1,0)$ and lattice width $\lw{P}\geq 2$ which is not affine unimodular equivalent to an integer multiple of the standard lattice triangle $\Delta_2$.\\ Then every vertical integral line $x_1=i\in \Z$, which has non-empty intersection with $\interior{P}$, contains at least one interior lattice point of $P$. \end{lemma} \begin{proof} By \ref{IntPointsVerticalSegments} we know, that the intersection of a vertical integral line with the interior of the lattice polygon $P$ is either empty or has a length greater than or equal to $1$, where the length $1$ is only possible for those vertical integral lines which have minimal or maximal $x_1$ coordinate among them with non-empty intersection.
-But if, without loss of generality, the integral vertical line with minimal $x_1$ coordinate among them with non-empty intersection has length $1$, then we have after a translation and a shearing in the direction of the $x_2$ axis, both of which do not change the lattice width direction $(1,0)$, we have $(0,0), (1,0)$ as boundary points at the bottom and $(0,1)$ as boundary point at the top of the lattice polygon.
+\begin{lemma} Let $P\subseteq \R^2$ be a lattice polygon with lattice width direction $(1,0)$ and lattice width $\lw{P}\geq 2$ which is not affine unimodular equivalent to an integer multiple of the standard lattice triangle $\Delta_2$.
+Then every vertical integral line $x_1=i\in \Z$, which has non-empty intersection with $\interior{P}$, contains at least one interior lattice point of $P$. \end{lemma} \begin{proof} By \ref{IntPointsVerticalSegments} we know, that the intersection of a vertical integral line with the interior of the lattice polygon $P$ is either empty or has a length greater than or equal to $1$, where the length $1$ is only possible for those vertical integral lines with minimal or maximal $x_1$ coordinate among them with non-empty intersection.
+But if, without loss of generality, the integral vertical line with minimal $x_1$ coordinate among them with non-empty intersection has length $1$ and contains no interior lattice point of $P$, then we have after a translation and a shearing in the direction of the $x_2$-axis (both of them do not change the lattice width direction $(1,0)$) the points $(0,0), (1,0)$ as boundary points at the bottom and $(0,1)$ as boundary point at the top of the lattice polygon.
 Therefore, we get an integer multiple of $\Delta_2$ because $(1,0)$ is a lattice width direction, which contradicts the assumptions. \end{proof}

 \begin{coro} Let $P\subseteq \R^2$ be a lattice polygon.\\ Then $|\interior{P}\cap \Z^2|=0$ if and only if $P$ has $\lw{P}=1$ or $P\cong 2\cdot\Delta_2$. \end{coro} \begin{proof} From Lemma \ref{numpointslp} we have that $P$ has $\lw{P}=1$ or $P$ is unimodular equivalent to an integer multiple of $\Delta_2$.
 All $m\cdot \Delta_2$ with $2\neq m\in \Z_{\geq 1}$ have interior lattice points or lattice width $1$, so we get $m=2$, if $\lw{P}\neq 1$. \end{proof}